Second Bill of Rights: Background

 In the runup to the Second World War, the United States had suffered through the Great Depression following the Wall Street Crash of 1929.
 Roosevelt's election at the end of 1932 was based on a commitment to reform the economy and society through a "New Deal" program.
 The first indication of a commitment to government guarantees of social and economic rights came in an address to the Commonwealth Club on September 23, 1932, during his campaign.
 The speech was written with Adolf A. Berle, a professor of corporate law at Columbia University.
 A key passage read:

 As I see it, the task of government in its relation to business is to assist the development of an economic declaration of rights, an economic constitutional order.
 This is the common task of statesman and business man.
 It is the minimum requirement of a more permanently safe order of things.

 Throughout Roosevelt's presidency, he returned to the same theme continually over the course of the New Deal.
 Also in the Atlantic Charter, an international commitment was made as the Allies thought about how to "win the peace" following victory in the Second World War.
-The US' commitment to non-interventionism in World War II ending with the 1941 Lend-Lease act, and later Pearl Harbor attacks, resulted in the mobilisation of the war state.
+The US's commitment to non-interventionism in World War II ending with the 1941 Lend-Lease act, and later Pearl Harbor attacks, resulted in the mobilisation of the war state.
 The generous terms of the act, in conjunction with the economic growth of the US were key in allowing the US to establish new global order with the help of Allied powers in the aftermath of war.
 This motivation to establish a new global order provided the infrastructure for the implementation of an international standard of human rights, seen with the Second Bill of Rights and the Universal Declaration of Human Rights.
 Akira Iriye's proposition that the US desired to transform the post war Pacific after their own image is representative of the wider desire to raise global standards to that of the US, feeding into ideals of American Exceptionalism.
-The effect of wider democratisation and social reform is divulged upon in Francis Fukuyama's The End of History and the Last Man.
+The effect of wider democratisation and social reform is discussed in Francis Fukuyama's The End of History and the Last Man.